egepakten/portfolio-website-kerempaktendev/supabase/functions/notify-admin-new-subscriber/README.md

 ## Setup

-1. Make sure you have the `RESEND_API_KEY` environment variable set in your Supabase project
+1. Make sure you have these environment variables set in your Supabase project:
+   - `RESEND_API_KEY` - For sending emails
+   - `SUPABASE_URL` - Your Supabase project URL
+   - `SUPABASE_SERVICE_ROLE_KEY` - For counting subscribers

 2. Deploy the function:

 ```bash
 supabase functions deploy notify-admin-new-subscriber
 ```

+After deployment, set the environment variables in Supabase Dashboard → Edge Functions → Secrets

 ## Usage